OpenPrograms/OpenPrograms.ru/README.md

 # OpenPrograms.ru

-This is a place for some programs that were posted on [the Russian forums](http://computercraft.ru), put here so they can be easily downloaded with `oppm`.
+This is a place for some programs that were posted on [the Russian forums](http://computercraft.ru), and put here so that they can be easily downloaded with `oppm`.

-Go to the programs' directories to get the docs and the information on what the programs are, and how to use them.
+Go to the program directories to get the docs.

 * `holo-editor` — Hologram Editor and Viewer.
-* `lava-runner` — Lava Runner, the game.
+* `lava-runner` — Lava Runner, a game.
 * `libforms` — a lightweight GUI library.
 * `mc` — a file commander.
-* `obj` — 3D-model drawing library for OpenGlasses.
+* `obj` — a 3D model render library for OpenGlasses.
-* `geomine` — a miner program that uses the Geolyzer to effectively mine the ores.
+* `geomine` — a miner program that uses a geolyzer to mine the ores efficiently.
 * `geoglasses` — a program that searches for ores and highlights them on glasses from the OpenGlasses mod.
-* `camera` — a program that can draw what the Computronics' camera sees.
+* `camera` — a program that draws what the Computronics' camera sees.
 * `libthread` — an easy-to-use multithreading library.
 * `libqr` — a QR code generator library.
 * `libvector` — a vector library.

-By the way, there isn't, wasn't, and won't be any programs included in "MineOS", including the "OS" itself.
-Not only it highly depends on the Russian language (and it's almost impossible to translate the whole project), it also contains a lot of completely useless fool language comments, it's maintained VERY poorly (commit descriptions are not descriptive at all, at the very least), the project doesn't comply with my rules I use to filter the programs, and it's impossible to always stay up-to-date with the upstream.

-Yes, all of the programs above are **neither** included in, **nor** written by the author of MineOS.
-And there's no Russian/English hellish mix that you could see in the "OS".

-If you experience any bugs with the programs or have a feature request for them, feel free to either leave an issue at the GitHub issue tracker, or poke me on EsperNet.
+If you experience any bugs with the programs or want to request a feature, feel free to leave an issue on the issue tracker, or poke me on EsperNet.
 I'll contact authors of the programs and try to get a response from them ASAP.

 I also try to keep the programs up-to-date with the original version.